nitinasati/opensearch-ingestion/README.md

 ## System Characteristics

 ### Load Type
-- This system is designed for **full load** operations only
+- This system is designed for **full/delta load** operations
-- It does not support delta/incremental loads
+- It does  support delta/incremental loads when dataset has id attribute to uniquely identity record
 - Each ingestion operation completely refreshes the target index with new data
 - The system follows a zero-downtime strategy to ensure data consistency during full refreshes

 ### Limitations
-- No support for partial updates or incremental data ingestion
+- No support for partial updates or incremental data ingestion if data set doesn't have id attribute (insert only behavior)
-- Each ingestion requires processing the entire dataset from S3
+- Each ingestion will perform processing the entire dataset from sources
 - Historical data changes are not tracked or preserved
 - Previous versions of records are overwritten during ingestion

-### AWS IAM Requirements

-The tool requires an IAM role with the following permissions:

 ### Environment Variables
 Required environment variables in `.env` file: